William Benedict Friend: Bishop of Shreveport

 John Paul II erected the Diocese of Shreveport on June 16, 1986, and appointed Friend as its first bishop.
 He was installed as bishop on July 30, 1986.

+Retirement and legacy

-On October 22, 2006, Bishop Friend sent the mandatory letter to Pope Benedict XVI resigning the diocese as he had reached the age of 75.
+On October 22, 2006, Friend sent the mandatory letter to Pope Benedict XVI resigning the diocese as he had reached the age of 75.
 His resignation was accepted on December 20, 2006.
-Bishop Friend remained at the helm of the diocese as apostolic administrator until a new bishop was appointed.
+Friend ran the diocese as apostolic administrator until the pope named a new bishop.

-Retirement and legacy

-On April 1, 2008 Pope Benedict named Michael Duca as the new bishop of the diocese ending Friend's duties as apostolic administrator.
+On April 1, 2008, Benedict XVI named Reverend Michael Duca as the new bishop of the diocese, ending Friend's duties as apostolic administrator.
 On April 2, 2015, William Friend died at his home in Coral Springs, Florida.